 Cut Costs, But Focus On Value

-After more decades than I’ll admit to as a subscriber to The Boston Globe, I cancelled my subscription this past week.
+After more decades than I’ll admit to as a subscriber to to the old school paper edition of The Boston Globe, I cancelled my subscription when they bungled their deliveries big time..

-They didn’t have that capacity, and still don’t.
-In what has been widely reported as a logistical nightmare, thousands of subscribers have had their morning rituals disrupted by this procurement debacle.
+They didn’t have that capacity, and in what was widely reported as a logistical nightmare, thousands of subscribers had their morning rituals disrupted by this procurement debacle.

 Some of us were able to find solace in the online version, but that’s not the service to which we’d subscribed.
 And getting payment credits upon complaint is no substitute for getting what we were paying for and had delivered quite regularly before they decided to risk their very reputation on this poorly-executed cost reduction effort.